 Oct, 2007 – A California jury’s $31.7 million verdict against UnumProvident, the nation’s largest disability insurer, is just one of a number of legal problems the company faces.
 More than 2,500 policyholders have sued the company, accusing it of fraud and breach of contract.
 There is at least one class-action suit pending and regulators in two states are conducting inquiries.

 On Jan.
 24, a jury in Marin County returned a $31.7 million damage verdict against UnumProvident after a three-month trial.
-The jury found in favor of Dr. Randall Chapman, a Novato, Calif., eye surgeon.
-He sued in 2001 after the UnumProvident refused to pay the $11,600 monthly benefit called for in a long-term disability policy Chapman had purchased during the 1980s.
+The jury found in favor of Dr. Randall Chapman, a Novato, California eye surgeon.
+He sued in 2001 after UnumProvident refused to pay the $11,600 monthly benefit called for in a long-term disability policy Chapman had purchased during the 1980s.

-Many of the policyholders suing UnumProvident are doctors, lawyers, and small business owners who, like Chapman, wanted to protect themselves and their families if they became disabled and unable to work.
+Many of the policy holders suing UnumProvident are doctors, lawyers, and small business owners who, like Chapman, wanted to protect themselves and their families if they became disabled and unable to work.
 Many bought policies that could not be canceled with premiums that could not be raised.

-State insurance regulators in Tennessee and Georgia say they are presently reviewing policyholder complaints against the company.
+State insurance regulators in Tennessee and Georgia say they are presently reviewing policy holder complaints against the company.

 The company issued a statement saying it insures 25 million people and has a complaint rate below the national average.
 It says it denied “only 1.5 percent” of 421,000 disability claims filed last year.

-UnumProvident was created in 1999 through the merger of The Provident Companies, based in Chattanooga, Tenn., and the Unum Corp. in Portland, Maine.
+In 1999, the merger of The Provident Companies, based in Chattanooga, Tenn., and the Unum Corp. in Portland, Maine created UnumProvident as it exists today.
 It has about 5,700 employees in the two cities.